page 1 of 4

 Apple’s AirPlay technology enables beaming audio and video content onto Apple TV using just about any device.
 Given its tight integration with iOS, AirPlay is typically used with an iPhone, iPad or iPod Touch.
 Other devices, such as Macs, Windows PCs, Chromebooks, Android devices and even Linux computers can also use AirPlay.
 It’s a remarkably popular technology.

 This article assumes that you’ve installed Spotify on an iPhone, iPad or iPod touch and your iOS device and Apple TV are on the same WiFi network.
 First, turn on your Apple TV, television and any connected audio equipment, such as a stereo receiver.
 Make sure the volume is turned down on your audio equipment.
 Launch Spotify on your iOS device.
 Swipe up from the bottom of any screen to reveal Control Center.
 Make sure that WiFi and Bluetooth are turned on.
 Tap the AirPlay button and select your Apple TV.
 Make sure that the volume on Control Center is turned all the way up.
-Tap the down button on Control Center to hide the panel.
+Tap anywhere on the screen, outside of Control Center, to dismiss Control Center.
 Now you can play music on Spotify.
 Slowly turn up the volume on your television or audio system until it is at the desired level.
 After a minute, the track information and album cover will appear on Apple TV.
 We’ll take a look at visual options for Spotify later in this article.

 If you are using a recent Mac, you can play Spotify from the web or desktop app using AirPlay.
 Open the System Preferences app and click on Sound and then Output.
 Select AirPlay for the output.
 This will beam any audio from your Mac onto your Apple TV, without sharing the screen.
 You can beam your Mac’s entire screen and audio onto Apple TV by turning on AirPlay from the top menu bar on your Mac’s desktop.